Carmeldj/airbnb-clone-project/README.md

 Key actions (e.g., login attempts, data edits, payments) will be logged and monitored to detect unusual or suspicious behavior.

 **Why it matters**: Helps quickly detect and respond to breaches, fraud, or misuse of the system.
+## CI/CD Pipeline
+### 🚀 What Are CI/CD Pipelines?

+**CI/CD** stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+CI/CD pipelines automate the process of building, testing, and deploying code every time changes are pushed to the repository.
+This ensures that new features, bug fixes, or updates are delivered quickly, reliably, and safely.

+---

+### 🔧 Why CI/CD Is Important for This Project

+For a booking platform where reliability and uptime are critical, CI/CD helps:

+* Catch bugs early through **automated testing** before they reach production
+* **Deploy updates frequently** without manual errors
+* Maintain **code quality and consistency**
+* Enable **fast feedback loops**, especially in collaborative teams

+---

+### 🛠️ Recommended Tools

+* **GitHub Actions** – for automating testing, linting, and deployment workflows directly from your GitHub repo
+* **Docker** – for containerizing the application to ensure consistent environments across development, testing, and production
+* **DigitalOcean / AWS / Render** – for deploying backend services or APIs
+* **PostgreSQL / Redis / Stripe Test Mode** – for setting up integration tests with real-like services